castorini/anserini/docs/experiments-msmarco-passage.md

 Retrieval speed will vary by machine:
 On a modern desktop with an SSD, we can get ~0.06 s/query (taking about seven minutes).
-Alternatively, we can run the same script implemented in Java (which for some reason seems to be slower, see [issue 604](https://github.com/castorini/anserini/issues/604)):
+Alternatively, we can run the same script implemented in Java, which is a bit faster:

 ```
 ./target/appassembler/bin/SearchMsmarco  -hits 1000 -index msmarco-passage/lucene-index-msmarco \